Auto-Train Corporation: Dome cars

-Auto-Train acquired a significant number of dome cars, so many that in 1974 it did not roster any conventional coaches.
-These included seven ex-Western Pacific dome coaches, each seating 36, which Auto-Train called "Mini-Domes".
+Auto-Train acquired a significant number of dome cars.
+So many, in fact, that in 1974 the Auto-Train did not roster any conventional coaches.
+These included seven ex-Western Pacific Vista Domes, each seating 36, which Auto-Train called "Mini-Domes".
 These had previously run on the California Zephyr.
 It also acquired all but one of the Santa Fe's Big Domes (six dormitory-lounges and seven of eight full lounges) and the majority of the Union Pacific's Astra Dome fleet: seven coaches, nine dining cars, and 14 lounge-observation cars.
 Two of the Big Dome lounges and two of the Astra Dome lounges were rebuilt as "Night Club" cars.
 The remainder of the Astra Domes were dubbed "Maxie-Domes", as opposed to the "Mini-Domes".

 Food service cars

 Auto-Train acquired a wide variety of food-service cars.
 These included ex-Seaboard kitchen-dormitory cars, ex-Seaboard dining cars rebuilt as buffet cars, and five Norfolk and Western and Western Pacific coaches which were also rebuilt as buffet cars.